espressif/esp-idf/examples/openthread/ot_rcp/README.md

 ### Hardware Required

-To run this example, an ESP32-H2 board is required.
+To run this example, a board with IEEE 802.15.4 module (for example ESP32-H2) is required.

 ### Configure the project